cgcola/cgcola/README.md

     About Me
 </h2>
 <p>
-    I'm a Bachelor of Science in Computer Science student, with ambitions to build a career in UI/UX design or as a Cloud Engineer.
+    I'm a Bachelor of Science in Computer Science student with ambitions to build a career in UI/UX design or as a Cloud Engineer.
 While I may still be developing my technical skills and knowledge in coding, I see myself as a work in progress, committed to giving my best in everything I do.
 Driven by curiosity and a desire for growth, I'm always eager to learn what’s necessary to build a strong foundation for a successful future.
 </p>

 <hr />